Since 2003 I've been writing a series of articles, tips and published articles about celebrity hairstylist Robert Hallowell.

 His life was a never ending series of thoughtful gestures.
 Whether he shared a kind word, his dazzling smile or presented a delightful gift, his actions were always designed to spread joy and love.

-Robert always had time to spread his kindness and thoughtfulness.
+Robert always had time to send out his unconditional kindness and thoughtfulness.

 After Robert's sudden passing I started to go back through all of my notes from our many phone interviews, chats, emails, texts and Facebook messages.